Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

     </plugin>
     ```

-* The `integration-tests` maven module include the definition of all the integration test classes to be executed against the existing ACS instance.
+* The `integration-tests` maven module include the definition of all the integration test classes to be executed against the existing Content Services instance.
 The test classes are included in the folder `integration-tests/src/test/java`.
 * The `integration-tests` maven `pom.xml` file adds the configuration of the `acs.endpoint.path` in case it is required.
 This is done using the `maven-failsafe-plugin`:

     ```xml